balldrix/aseprite_hitbox_data_exporter/README.md

 ````

 Note that the frame index is the indexed value of the frame in the tagged animation set, not the frame number of the aseprite timeline.

+I've included an example file ''''example.json'''' so you know what to expect.